What is Ethereum? Complete Guide 2026 for Beginners

 What is 'gas' on Ethereum?

 “Gas” represents the fees paid in ETH to execute transactions or smart contracts.
 These fees compensate validators who secure the network.
 They vary based on congestion: from a few cents to several tens of dollars during high activity.
+Layer 2 solutions (Arbitrum, Base) reduce these fees to under $0.01.

 Can you make money with Ethereum without trading?